nextapps-de/mikado/README.md

 Each test suite runs in its own dedicated sandbox through an iframe.
 This is reducing noise from externals to a minimum.

-#### Hidden render target

-You may see benchmarks which draws the rendering visible to the users screen.
-It depends on what is the desired part to benchmark.
-This benchmark will just cover the raw time of applied re-calculations (creation/updating/removing of elements), the time the browser takes to make them visible is:

-1. no part of this test
-2. not relevant, because this time is almost not influenced by the library
-3. introduce unnecessary distortion to the test
+#### Measure reflow cycle

+The test by default just measure the time it takes to construct and transfer the whole render task to the browser.
+A library is able to optimize just this specific part.
+When enabling the option "Force reflow" the benchmark will also measure the time taken by the recalculation (by forcing reflow at the end of each test cycle).
+Since this part couldn't be optimized by a library it adds way too much unrelated workload to the test and will drastically reduce the potential of getting meaningful results.

 #### About requirements for tested libraries
 1. Each library should provide at least its own features to change DOM.
 A test implementation should not force to implement something like `node.nodeValue = "..."` or `node.className = "..."` by hand.
 The goal is to benchmark library performance and not the performance made by an implementation of a developer.
-2. Also, asynchronous/scheduled rendering is actually not allowed.
+2. Also, asynchronous/scheduled rendering is actually not supported (but I can make a support when needed).
 3. The keyed test requires a specific paradigm.
-When a new item comes from the outside, the library just can recycle nodes when data key was matched.
+A component just getting recycled, when a given data key was matched.

 #### About the test environment